microsoft/TextWorld/README.md

 ### Requirements

 TextWorld requires some system libraries for its native components.
-On a Debian/Ubuntu-based system, these can be installed with the following command
+On a Debian/Ubuntu-based system, these can be installed with

     sudo apt install build-essential uuid-dev libffi-dev python3-dev curl git